No Products in the Cart

 So, there are 357 calories (Kcals) in 100g of this example pet food.

-To find out how many calories your pet needs, read our next article here.
+To find out how many calories your pet needs, use our calorie calculator.